KrishM123/348-polymarket/Updated_Presentation_Script.md

 **[DEMO SEGMENT 3: Place a Bet on an Outcome (Feature 3)]** **Script:** "Let's dive into the core functionality: placing a bet.
 When you click on a market, you're taken to its detailed page with a sophisticated betting interface.
 Here, you can input your desired betting amount, select 'Yes' or 'No' for your prediction, and see real-time potential profit calculations.

 [SQL Complexity] Placing a bet is a complex transactional process.
 First, we validate the market's existence and active status.
-Then, we calculate current odds excluding the user's own volume to prevent manipulation.
+Then, we calculate the current odds excluding the user's own volume to prevent manipulation.
 We check the user's balance, and if sufficient, we insert the bet with the current odds.
-Our betting system uses a sophisticated unit-based approach where bet_amount / odds = units purchased.
+A sophisticated `BEFORE INSERT` trigger automatically updates the user's balance and the market's total volume.
+Our betting system uses a sophisticated unit-based approach where the number of units purchased is calculated based on the bet amount and the odds at the time of the transaction.

-[SQL Complexity] The system also supports selling holdings - users can sell their existing positions by placing negative amount bets, which calculates the appropriate units to sell based on their current holdings.
+[SQL Complexity] The system also supports selling holdings.
+This is handled in the application layer by validating that the user has enough market value in their current holdings before allowing the sale.
+The sell operation is recorded as a bet with a negative amount.

 **Action:** Click on a market from the main page.
 Show the detailed market page with the betting form.
 Demonstrate placing a "Yes" or "No" bet with a valid amount.
 Show the potential profit calculation and confirmation message.
 If possible, demonstrate the selling functionality.